lfvelosoh/HACKINTOSH-EFI-INTEL-13TH-13600K-B760M-DDR5-RX5700XT/README.md

 [RestrictEvents.kext](https://github.com/acidanthera/RestrictEvents/releases)|Better experience with unsupported processors like AMD, Disable MacPro7,1 memory warnings and provide upgrade to macOS Monterey via Software Updates when available.
 [CpuTscSync.kext](https://github.com/acidanthera/CpuTscSync/releases)|It is a Lilu plugin, combining functionality of VoodooTSCSync and disabling xcpm_urgency if TSC is not in sync.
 It should solve some kernel panics after wake.
 [USBWakeFixup.kext](https://github.com/osy/USBWakeFixup)|This extension is a workaround for that issue by creating a fake ACPI device with the right wakeup params.
+[HibernationFixup](https://github.com/acidanthera/HibernationFixup/releases/)|Enables 'native' hibernation on PC's with hardware NVRAM on 10.10.5 and later.
 USBMap.kext|Kext generated after mapping the USB ports

 ## Tools